How to Have a Green Christmas

 7. Wrap Thoughtfully.

 If you receive gifts, save the bows and ribbons, gift bags or wrap to reuse.
 If you can reuse them, do so.
-Choose environmentally friendly wrapping paper that is often made of bamboo or hemp.
+Choose environmentally friendly wrapping paper.
 Foiled paper is something to be avoided as it is harder to break down or recycle.
 A great way to wrap a unique gift is to use newspaper.
 The Saturday cartoons make for an excellent and nostalgic wrap.
 Once they are done they can just throw them in the recycling bin!
 Every year about 4 TONS of wrapping paper and gift bags end up in the trash, so when wrapping–do it thoughtfully for the receiver and the world they live in.

 8. To Snail Mail or To Not?

 If you must send Christmas cards, I know that I always do.
 Choose ones printed on recycled paper or choose an environmentally-conscious printing company that is FSC certified, which signifies that the materials used are sourced using the chain of custody for responsible forest management.
 My friends at Elephoto (pictured above), do just that and have amazing cards.
 But, if you want to forego it all together and reduce all waste, opt for electrical cards via the internet.